biocatiit/website/content/scihi/2012_communication.rst

-                independent measurements of intensity versus scattering angle (q). c, The intensity autocorrelation curve of light scattered at 90u from the pooled droplet phase of SH35 plus PRM(NWASP) 8. t, the relaxation time constant of the most rapidlydecaying phase. d, Cryo-electron microscopy image of a droplet formed by SH35 plus PRM5 (identical image, left and right).
+                independent measurements of intensity versus scattering angle (q). c, The intensity autocorrelation curve of light scattered at 90u from the pooled droplet phase of SH35 plus PRM(NWASP) 8. t, the relaxation time constant of the most rapidly decaying phase. d, Cryo-electron microscopy image of a droplet formed by SH35 plus PRM5 (identical image, left and right).